 It's important to be aware that anyone you write to will need to implement the same system to secure the messaging system.
 The Castalia Foundation's solution will not work properly if you are writing to someone who has not taken the same precautions and set up a similar three-phase encryption system using floppy-disk relays.

 As you can see, we are using one computer exclusively to write messages; one computer to exclusively read messages.
-Finally, we are using a third computer to exclusively send and recieve post-encrypted messages.
+Finally, we are using a third computer to exclusively send and receive post-encrypted messages.
 Because the 'Writer' and 'Reader' computers are not connected to the internet, it does not matter that they run backdoored-CPUs.
 Their only potential link to the internet is via the floppy-disk relay system.